Scalable quantum eraser for superconducting integrated circuits: The device model

 describes qubits-couplers and qubit-qubit interactions, with coupling strengths $g_{\mathrm{qc}}$ and $g_{\mathrm{p}}$, respectively.
-For simplicity, here we assume identical qubit-couplers and qubits-qubits coupling strengths~\footnote{The theory is developed consider a chirality of the device with respect to the central qubit $q_{0}$, but the main results obtained here are achievable through non-chiral devices.}.
-As we shall see, the switchable performance of the erasing head will be optimal if we build frequency-tunable couplers and qubits (at least the qubit $q_{0}$).
+For simplicity, here we assume identical qubit-couplers and qubits-qubits coupling strengths.
+The theory is developed by considering the chirality of the device with respect to the central qubit $q_{0}$, but the main results obtained here are achievable through non-chiral devices.
 The interaction of strength $g_{\mathrm{p}}$ is the capacitive parasitic qubit-qubit interaction between $q_{0}$ and the working qubits, satisfying $|g_{\mathrm{p}}| \ll |g_{\mathrm{qc}}|$~\cite{Pedro_idling_point}.
-To end, in our model for ideal QPUs, the resetting is done through the dissipative resonator, in such way the system evolves under the local master equation
+To end, in our model for ideal QPUs, the resetting is done through the dissipative resonator in such a way that the system evolves under the local master equation